-While Tara McLean-Emery enters her first year in an official capacity as the assistant coach for VC women's tennis, she has led the pre- and in-season conditioning program for last three years.
+Tara McLean-Emery enters her second year in an official capacity as the assistant coach for VC women's tennis in 2019.
+However, she has been aroundthe VC tennis program for over two decades, including the past four coordinating the team's pre- and in-season conditioning program.

 In 1995, Tara came to Ventura College as a kinesiology instructor and assistant coach for the women's basketball team.
 In the six years as assistant, Tara helped lead the Pirates to four CCCAA state titles (1996, 1997, 2000, 2001) while making two more state championship game appearances in 1998 and 1999.
 In 2017, the 1996 and 1997 state championship teams were inducted into the Ventura College Athletic Hall of Fame.

 For the past 23 years Tara has taught a variety of classes in the Kinesiology Department at VC, including Aerobic and Strength Training, Walking to Restore Fitness, Basketball, Beginning and Intermediate Tennis, First Aid CPR for the Professional, as well as Health and Stress Management classes.